 The major high level business risk with the greatest potential to materially impact on the financial outlook for the Group is continued upward pressure in energy prices.
 Both electricity, and natural gas in particular, are integral inputs into the Group's manufacturing process, and affordable energy resources are critical if the Group is to maintain its competitive advantage.
 Furthermore supply constraints, market dysfunction and higher gas prices may impact many sectors of the economy including the mining and agricultural sectors on the demand side and the Group's ability to source competitively priced raw material on the supply side.
-Bisalloy Australia currently has forward contacts in place for gas supply through to the end of December 2017, and through to December 2018 for electricity.
+Bisalloy Australia currently has retail contacts in place for gas and electricity supply through to the end of December 2018.